exadel-inc/esl/src/modules/esl-event-listener/README.md

 - `settings` - optional settings (`ESLWheelTargetSetting`)

 The `ESLWheelTargetSetting` configuration includes these optional attributes:
-- `distance` - The minimum distance to accept as a long scroll in pixels (400 by default)
+- `distance` - the minimum distance to accept as a long scroll in pixels (400 by default)
-- `timeout` - The maximum duration of the wheel events to consider it inertial in miliseconds (100 by default)
+- `timeout` - the maximum duration of the wheel events to consider it inertial in milliseconds (100 by default)

 Usage example: